Bisoxazoline ligand: Catalytic applications

-In general, for methylene bridged BOX ligands the stereochemical outcome is consistent with a twisted square planar intermediate that was proposed based on related crystal structures.
-The substituent at the oxazoline's 4-position blocks one enantiotopic face of the substrate, leading to enantioselectivity.
-This is demonstrated in the following aldol-type reaction, but is applicable to a wide variety of reactions such as Mannich-type reactions, ene reaction, Michael addition, Nazarov cyclization, and hetero-Diels-Alder reaction.
+The C2‑symmetric bisoxalines with CH_{2} or pyridine linkers (often generalised BOX and PyBOX respectively) have been employed in asymmetric catalysis.
+For the methylene bridged BOX ligands the stereochemical outcome is consistent with a twisted square planar intermediate.
+Enantioselectivity is observed for aldol-type reactions, Mannich-type reactions, ene reaction, Michael addition, Nazarov cyclization, and hetero-Diels-Alder reaction.

 On the other hand, two-point binding on a Lewis acid bearing the meridially tridentate PyBOX ligand would result in a square pyramidal complex.
 A study using (benzyloxy)acetaldehyde as the electrophile showed that the stereochemical outcome is consistent with the carbonyl oxygen binding equatorially and the ether oxygen binding axially.

-Metal complexes incorporating bis(oxazoline) ligands are effective for a wide range of asymmetric catalytic transformations and have been the subject of numerous literature reviews.
+Metal complexes incorporating bis(oxazoline) ligands are effective for a wide range of asymmetric catalytic transformations.
 The neutral character of bis(oxazoline)s makes them well suited to use with noble metals, with copper complexes being particularly common.
 Their most important and commonly used applications are in carbon–carbon bond forming reactions.